lakshmankumar12/general_reading_notes/networking_basics.md

 * Sometimes, this needs to switched off (like in X-window systems, where each tiny mouse-adjustment needs to be send for quick feedback).
 TCP_NODELAY options switches this off.
 *

+## slow start

+(Read this in sctp first)
+* In addition to receiver window, which is imposed by receiver, send maintains its own congestion window
+* Initially its set to 1 segment-size.
+When an ack is receivd, cwnd is incrased by one.

 # SCTP